PWNFinance/gm_ethprague/events/web3-startup-event/readme.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: Web3 Startup Pitches and DeFi Panel
+name: DAO, DeFi and Metaverse Talks

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.